malayamanas/malayamanas.github.io/content/posts/sink-htb-walkthrough.md

 - **Security Training**: Educate developers and administrators on secure coding practices, such as avoiding sensitive data in Git commits and implementing proper input validation.
 - **Network Segmentation**: Isolate services (e.g., Gitea, Gunicorn, Local Stack) on separate network segments or VLANs to limit lateral movement if one service is compromised.

-These fixes address the specific vulnerabilities exploited in the "Sync" box, ensuring a more secure configuration and reducing the attack surface.
+These fixes address the specific vulnerabilities exploited in the "Sink" box, ensuring a more secure configuration and reducing the attack surface.

 ## Conclusion

-Sync is an excellent machine that demonstrates the complexity of modern web application security and cloud service integration.
+Sink is an excellent machine that demonstrates the complexity of modern web application security and cloud service integration.
 It requires expertise in:
 - HTTP request smuggling and protocol manipulation
 - Git repository analysis and version enumeration
 - AWS LocalStack service interaction and enumeration